 - Erectile dysfunction

 Who Is Affected by Gum Disease?

 Gum disease is at epidemic levels.
 It is the 6th most common chronic disease in the world and the Canadian Dental Association has stated that 70% of Canadians will develop gum disease at some point during their lives.

 The disease process is multifactorial, which means that just because someone has bacteria on his/her tooth surface doesn’t mean they will be susceptible to periodontitis.
 Factors such as genetics (e.g. a family history of tooth loss), habits (e.g. smoking), and/or medical status (e.g. diabetes) play a large role in the development and progression of the disease.

-What can be Done to Prevent Gum Disease?
+What Can Be Done to Prevent Gum Disease?

 You can help keep gum disease at bay with good home care (regular brushing and flossing) and a treatment plan developed by a periodontist.
+A treatment plan includes:

 Why Get Your Regular Cleanings With Us?

 Who better to help you prevent gum disease than a gum specialist?
 We’re experts in the diagnosis, prevention, and treatment of conditions involving the gums.
 Dr. Gibson and our hygienists work together closely to identify problem areas and stop gum disease before it starts.